GwenaelleDeconninck/GwenaelleDeconninck/README.md

 1)  Explore the resilience and adaptation of small island populations of the Mediterranean wall lizards
 2)  Study the evolution of thermal traits in reptiles

-## 2021-2024 • PhD thesis project
+## 2021-2024 • PhD project

-Place: Research Institute on Insect Biology (IRBI) - Tours University (France)
+Institution: Research Institute on Insect Biology (IRBI) - Tours University (France)

 Supervision: Sylvain Pincebourde, Olivier Chabrerie and Vincent Foray